numso/gathr/README.md

 ##TODO

-[ ] Rework listeners to accept more than one decorator [ ] Expose meta data for the routes that gathr itself creates [ ] Implement some basic caching
+[x] Rework listeners to accept more than one decorator [ ] Expose meta data for the routes that gathr itself creates [x] Implement some basic caching
-[ ] Split project into seperate modules
+[ ] Add all the opts that gathr uses (timeout, ttl, configDir, baseUrlPath, etc) [ ] Split project into seperate modules
 [ ] Rewrite all of the documentation for readability and accuracy (with stable api)